 3. Ad Council

-This ad from the Ad Council on wildfire prevention strikes a great combination of being funny, integrating a consumer electronics component, and maintaining a short watch time in an effort to connect with today’s youth.
-It does this by portraying the mascot “Smokey the Bear” as an artificial intelligence (AI) phone assistant that was created in an effort to help campers reduce their chances of starting forest fires, but by doing a bad job at its task (similar to Siri).
+This ad from the Ad Council on wildfire prevention is funny and quick.
+The commercial strikes a great combination of being funny, maintaining a short run time, and also integrating popular consumer electronics into the fold in an effort to connect with today’s youth.
+It does all of this by portraying the mascot “Smokey the Bear” as an artificial intelligence (AI) phone assistant that was created in an effort to help campers reduce their chances of starting forest fires.
+The comedic twist is that the AI does a bad job at its task and the campers are left stumped on what to believe.

 We picked this YouTube ad as one of our top 50 ads because it has to ability to resonate with anyone, anywhere, regardless of whether you’re buying a home.
 It also packs a powerful punch by being funny, short, and informative by sending the message that Zillow can help you when you need it.
 Make sure to look at this ad if you need inspiration in making a funny ad for your company.